sjsu-library/unionist/_template/unionist--text-0092.md

-  that the court would tell them that the law was unconstitutional, but<br>  if they should not, my appeal, said Mr E., is to THE PEOPLE, and to THE PEOPLE<br>  I leave my client.<br></p><p>  Mr. Strong said that after the very full, and eloquent, and conclusive<br>  argument o his brother Ellsworth, it would be more grateful to his feelings to<br>  leave the case in the hands of the jury without adding a word.
+  that the court would tell them that the law was unconstitutional, but<br>  if they should not, my appeal, said Mr E., is to THE PEOPLE, and to THE PEOPLE<br>  I leave my client.<br></p><p>  Mr. Strong said that after the very full, and eloquent, and conclusive<br>  argument of his brother Ellsworth, it would be more grateful to his feelings to<br>  leave the case in the hands of the jury without adding a word.
   He feared that<br>  he should rather diminish than add to the force of that argument.
-  He however<br>  found an&nbsp; apology for occupying a short time, in the magnitude of the<br>  case under consideration.
+  He however<br>  found an apology for occupying a short time, in the magnitude of the<br>  case under consideration.
 It involves the liberties of the people.<br></p><p>  Those who advocate the cause of the defendant, said Mr. S., are charged with<br>  endeavoring to nullify the laws.
 What is nullification?
 An attempt by the<br>  Legislature of a state, to destroy a power higher than itself.
 South Carolina<br>  had done this